GenaroNetwork/libgenaro-java/README.md

 - File encryption key be provided to decrypt encrypted file
 - String literal be encrypted with AES-256-CTR and directly stored to a bucket

+## Issues

+- Upload or download file of large size(maybe 500mb or even smaller) may cause an OutOfMemoryError

 ## 3rd party dependencies

 - [Bouncy Castle](https://www.bouncycastle.org/java.html) for crypto algorithms.